-DO NOT allow passengers to sit on the seat backs, gunwales, bows, transoms or on fishing seats whenever the boat is underway.
-Passengers should be seated to properly balance the load and must not obstruct the operator's view, particularly to the front.
+DO NOT allow passengers to sit on the seat backs, gunwales, bows, transoms or on fish-

 Overloading and improper distribution of weight can cause the boat to become unstable and are significant causes of accidents.
 Know the weight capacity and horsepower rating of your boat.
 Do not overload or overpower your boat.